 Precision instruments create a timely opportunity to search for new physics beyond the Standard Model by measuring small signals in cost-effective experiments that are often well suited to university-scale laboratories.
 Novel instruments and methods that use quantum mechanics to achieve new measurement capabilities—so called quantum technologies—have exploded over the past two decades and lie at the core of this emerging opportunity.
 The range of instrumentation is broad, spanning current and emerging techniques from, for example, atomic and optical physics to quantum information science; with specific instruments that include atomic clocks and interferometers, high-Q quantum-limited resonators, and ultra-sensitive electromagnetic field detectors, to name a few.

 While new measurement capabilities represent an important opportunity for advancing this area of physics, designing a new suite of experiments empowered by precision instruments will require collaboration between experts in fundamental physics and experts in relevant technologies.
-The Gordon and Betty Moore Foundation, with the aid of the American Physical Society (APS), seeks to motivate an exchange of ideas aimed at identifying signatures of new physics in novel, cost-effective experiments.
-Through grants that support lectures, one-on-one visits, and workshop gatherings, the foundation hopes to stimulate ideas on innovative ways to detect dark matter, learn about dark energy, or address other pressing problems in the area of fundamental particles and interactions.
+The Gordon and Betty Moore Foundation, with the aid of the American Physical Society (APS), sought to motivate an exchange of ideas aimed at identifying signatures of new physics in novel, cost-effective experiments.
+Through grants that supported lectures, one-on-one visits, and workshop gatherings, the foundation stimulated ideas on innovative ways to detect dark matter, learn about dark energy, or address other pressing problems in the area of fundamental particles and interactions.